Delegate audit · paid · v1.0

 Common pitfalls

-- Deploying AI call answering without training it on your specific service area, job types, and pricing — results in booked jobs you can't profitably service
+- Deploying AI call answering without training it on your specific service area, job types, and pricing — generic AI agents book jobs outside your service radius or quote prices you can't honor

 Do these things this week